Physical Changes in the Fifth Month of Pregnancy

 The most common offender is a sudden change of position.
 When you twist or get out of bed in the morning, round ligament strain can cause a gripping pain along one or both sides of your lower abdomen or even toward your back.
 While not harmful to the baby, this pain can sometimes be excruciating for you.
 To prevent or lessen pelvic-ligament pain, try leg lift exercises.
 Avoid sudden changes of position, especially from sitting to standing and when getting out of bed.

 Try lying down on your side, either the side of the pain or the opposite one – whichever brings you more relief.
 If you need more relief, try a hot water bottle.

 Changes in Vision

 Sometime around the fifth month of pregnancy, many women find their vision changes, usually for the worse.
-The increased fluid retention throughout your body actually changes the shape of your eyeballs, and with it your vision.
+The increased fluid retention throughout your body actually changes your eyeballs’ shape, and with it, your vision.
 Some women become more far-sighted, some more near-sighted during pregnancy.

-You may feel you need a change in the prescription of your glasses, or your contact lenses may become uncomfortable, as if they no longer fit.
-Another cause of vision changes in pregnancy is the drop in estrogen, which decreases the moisture available to your eyes (dry-eye syndrome), and can lead to blurred vision, light sensitivity, and red, burning eyes.
+You may feel you need a change in the prescription of your glasses, or your contact lenses may become uncomfortable as if they no longer fit.
+Another cause of vision changes in pregnancy is the drop in estrogen, which decreases the moisture available to your eyes (dry-eye syndrome).
+It can lead to blurred vision, light sensitivity, and red, burning eyes.

 Put all these changes into a shoe, and it’s no wonder that it no longer fits.
 Most women require at least a half-size larger shoe starting around the fifth month of pregnancy, and around fifteen percent of moms permanently require footwear at least a half-size larger.